Snake406/Timetable-app/README.md

 Custom Image Card.

 # Download
-Head over to the releases tab to download the latest version of App.apk.
+Head over to the releases tab to download the latest version of App.apk on an Android Device.

 Note: that this was made on older version of ionic-react in 2024 there may be problems running on pc